AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 http://flask.pocoo.org/<br>
 https://en.wikipedia.org/wiki/Pomodoro_Technique

-### Week 8 10/22/29
+### Week 8 10/22/29 Monday, October 22th Mentor/Mentee 1-on-1

-Agenda: Discuss Week 5 Next Steps and Deliverables
+Agenda: Discuss Week 7 Next Steps and Deliverables

-Discussion:
+Discussion: Writer's block.
+Ok, with that out of the way...
+They say the first sentence is the most difficult to write, right?
+Well at least I didn't start with “All Work and No Play Makes Jack a Dull Boy.”
+Ah the Shining, one of my favorites and Halloween is approaching fast.

+I completed the last major functions for my project, NPD and VI.
+Finally, I had an almost MVP.
+I used one date, a start date.
+I walked Jim through my code and we discussed how to add more functionality.
+Having the user enter the start date was a bit tedious, how about deriving the start date by N number of years?
+Yes, the user would enter the number of years they wanted to consider New Products, say 4 years, and I'd code to compute '10/01/2014.'
+But what if we wanted to measure the VI in a past state, say for 2016 for N Years.
+For this I would need to sketch out the logic (and identify the edge cases).
+I'd have to think about the second part, for now, I was to concentrate on the N years issue.

-Next Steps: Start researching python viz packages
+Next Steps: Logic for past state.

-Deliverables:
+Deliverables: Code N years.

 Resources:

-### Week 9 10/29/18
+### Week 9 10/29/18 Tuesday, October 30th Mentor/Mentee 1-on-1

-### Week 10 11/5/18
+### Week 10 11/5/18 Thursday, November 5th Mentor/Mentee 1-on-1 (remote)

 Thursday, Nov 8 ChiPy (optional)

-### Week 11 11/12/18
+### Week 11 11/12/18 Monday, November 12th Mentor/Mentee 1-on-1

 ![The End](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/te.png)